 Meniscus Tears, Ligament & Tendon Tears

 The human body consists of billions of very specialized cells that differentiate into specific purposed organs such as skin, muscle, brain, heart, ligaments, tendons, bones, and connective joints.
-These specialized cells are continually circulating through the body as part of our natural regenerative process.
-Typically, when older cells die ( apoptosis ), new cells are created from our circulating adult stem cells that have the capability of creating multiple types of cell lineages.[1]
-When cartilage or tissue in the human body is injured, the degenerative effects can exceed the capacity of our natural regenerative process, resulting in joint structures becoming weaker, less functional and painful due to cartilage loss.
+These specialized cells continually circulate through the body as part of our natural regenerative process.
+Typically, when older cells die ( apoptosis ), new cells are created from our circulating adult stem cells that can create multiple cell lineages.[1]
+When cartilage or tissue in the human body is injured, the degenerative effects can exceed the capacity of our natural regenerative process, resulting in joint structures becoming weaker, less functional, and painful due to cartilage loss.
 This is especially true for middle-aged and older patients who get injuries in areas like the knees that are isolated from continuous blood circulation ( vehicle for regenerative medicine ).

-There are hundreds of different types of stem cells in our body; however, only a few cell types are beneficial for musculoskeletal applications such as spinal stenosis, hip injuries and shoulder repairs.
-Mesenchymal stem cell markers (MSC+) offer the highest potential for articular cartilage regeneration.
-MSC cells used in therapies are isolated from a select group of cell-rich tissues, then expanded to enhance their differentiation potential.[2]
+There are hundreds of different types of stem cells in our body; however, only a few cell types are beneficial for musculoskeletal applications such as spinal stenosis, hip injuries, and shoulder repairs.
+Mesenchymal stem cell markers (UC-MSC+) offer the highest potential for articular cartilage regeneration.
+MSC cells used in therapies are isolated from a select group of cell-rich tissues and expanded to enhance their differentiation potential.[2]

 Cellular Lines Used In Knee Regeneration Therapies

-The Bioactive factors that are secreted by enhanced MSC+ stem cells can help inhibit tissue scarring, suppress the apoptosis phase, stimulate angiogenesis, and also improve mitosis of the MSC+ progenitor cells.
-The Enhanced MSC+ cell protocols we offer provides patients with the many practical advantages of engineered cartilage cells that can be used to repair osteochondral lesions, inflammation, stiffness, chondral lesions and also to initiate endogenous regenerative capacity.
+The bioactive factors secreted by enhanced UC-MSC+ stem cells can help inhibit tissue scarring, suppress the apoptosis phase, stimulate angiogenesis, and improve mitosis of the MSC+ progenitor cells.
+The Enhanced UC-MSC+ cell protocol and regenerative knee therapy we offer provide patients with the many practical advantages of engineered cartilage cells that can repair osteochondral lesions, inflammation, stiffness, and chondral lesions.
+Regenerative medicine for knee arthritis can also initiate endogenous regenerative capacity and offer a meniscus surgery alternative via umbilical cord stem cell therapy for knee pain.

 Effective Knee Regeneration Protocols